Ashutosh3111/E-commerce/README.md

 # E-commerce
 This repository contains the source code for a fully functional e-commerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The platform allows users to browse products, add them to a cart, and complete purchases.
+The platform allows users to browse products, add them to a cart.
 Admin functionality is also included, enabling product management, order tracking, and user administration.
 Features:

     User Authentication & Authorization: Secure user login, registration, and profile management.